drazdra/ollama-chats/README.md

 excerpts from Ollama documentation and html code.
 The only imported thing is Vue which is a great web framework, probably used by millions of people, so it's pretty safe.
 In other words, if you are paranoid, you can check the code in 15 minutes and ensure you are totally safe with it.
-It's a very easy thing to just install and enjoy Ollama in seconds, if you already have web-server installed.
+If you already have a web-server running this thing is a matter of seconds.

 ## Installation:
 There is not much to install, it's a single index.html file.